GMP (Good manufacturing practices)

 NPN ensures that consumers have a responsible supply of safe, effective nutritional supplements and adequate information.

-The NZVT was established to provide athletes with as much assurance as possible that the supplements they wish to take do not contain prohibited substances that are not on the label.
+The NZVT was established to provide athletes with as much assurance as possible, knowing that the supplements they wish to take do not contain prohibited substances and that the ingredients are on the label.

 For more information, go to the website of NZVT.

 Z-Index maintains and updates the G-Standaard, the Dutch drug database which is used by all parties in healthcare in the Netherlands.
 The G-Standaard contains all the products that are dispensed by or used in the pharmacy.
 It enables an efficient exchange of information between healthcare professionals.

 The G-Standaard covers information about licensed medicines; unlicensed medicines (e.g. raw materials and compounding preparations); vitamins and other nutritional supplements; homeopathic medicines; and medical devices.
 More than 100.000 care products are registered in G-Standaard.
 For each care, product information is added, for example about pharmacovigilance, price, logistics and the reimbursement policy of various health insurers.